-Surveys of the public consistently rank pharmacy as one of the top most trusted professions.
+Surveys of the public consistently rank pharmacy as one of the top-most trusted professions.
 For the College and for the profession of pharmacy, the College is committed to instilling in our students the importance of personal and professional honor and integrity.
 In our position as gatekeepers for the profession of pharmacy, we intend for our students and graduates to uphold and maintain the level of confidence and trust the public has placed on pharmacists.
 Consequently, upon accepting admission to the College, each student agrees to abide by basic standards of honesty and academic integrity which include, but are not limited to, the following Standards of Professional Conduct:

 - Behaving honorably, professionally, and respectfully in all realms and aspects of pharmacy education and patient care. - Acting with honesty and integrity in academic and professional activities.
 A student never represents the work of others as their own. - Striving for professional competence. - Fostering a positive environment for learning.
-A pharmacy student will not interfere with or undermine the other students' efforts to learn. - Respecting the knowledge, skills and values of pharmacists, instructors, and other health care professionals. - Respecting the autonomy and dignity of fellow students, instructors, staff, other health care professionals and patients. - Seeking treatment for any personal impairment, including substance abuse, which could adversely impact patients, instructors, health care providers or other students.
+A pharmacy student will not interfere with or undermine the other students' efforts to learn. - Respecting the knowledge, skills and values of pharmacists, instructors, and other health care professionals.

-- Promoting the good of every patient in a caring, compassionate and confidential manner. - Protecting the confidentiality of any medical, personal, academic, financial or business information. - Maintaining civil, courteous, respectful, polite and honest interactions with faculty, administration and preceptors.
+- Respecting the autonomy and dignity of fellow students, instructors, staff, other health care professionals and patients. - Seeking treatment for any personal impairment, including substance abuse, which could adversely impact patients, instructors, health care providers or other students. - Promoting the good of every patient in a caring, compassionate and confidential manner. - Protecting the confidentiality of any medical, personal, academic, financial or business information. - Maintaining civil, courteous, respectful, polite and honest interactions with faculty, administration and preceptors.

 Students must comply with the Standards of Professional Conduct.
+Additional examples of professional expectations at practice sites can be found in the Experiential Policy Manual.
 A student's behavior may result in a referral to a College of Pharmacy administrator if there are allegations of professional misconduct occurring in, but not limited to, any of the following settings: